 In addition to federal law, the marijuana industry’s risky reputation is also attributed to the constant changes in regulations, some of which can have detrimental effects on cash flow and make it extremely difficult to repay debt.
-United Capital Source specializes in providing funding for companies that regularly experience inconsistencies in cash flow, and has never rejected a potential borrower solely because he or she belonged to a stereotypically “risky” industry.
+United Capital Source specializes in facilitating funding for companies that regularly experience inconsistencies in cash flow and has never rejected a potential borrower solely because he or she belonged to a stereotypically “risky” industry.
 Terms are extremely flexible, allowing business owners to pay off debt without trouble despite the most extreme, seasonal drops in revenue.

 Another viable option for revenue-generating investments is revenue based business loans.
-This type of working capital loan is designed for businesses with consistently strong revenue, which is an undeniable attribute of this booming industry.
+This working capital loan is designed for businesses with consistently strong revenue, which is an undeniable attribute of this booming industry.
 Payments are deducted as a fixed percentage of monthly revenue.
 Your largest payments would theoretically not be made until your products are selling like wildfire.

 We are well-aware that debt financing might be a completely new experience for a marijuana business.
 Rest assured: You do not have to worry about being taken advantage of or being restricted from certain business funding programs.
-We are more than happy to develop terms that accommodate your individual financial cycle and walk you through every step of the repayment process.
+We are more than happy to negotiate terms that accommodate your individual financial cycle and walk you through every step of the repayment process.
 The marijuana industry’s explosive growth is inevitable.
-But marijuana businesses will only be able to serve their expanding customer base if companies like UCS are willing to take this epic journey with them!
+But marijuana businesses will only serve their expanding customer base if companies like UCS are willing to take this epic journey with them!